-An introduction from the BSAC Chairman
+An introduction from the BSAC Chair

-The British Sub Aqua Club welcomes everyone to the sports of diving and snorkelling, where the safety of everybody is always first in mind.
+The British Sub Aqua Club (BSAC) welcomes everyone to the sports of diving and snorkelling, where the safety of everybody is always first in mind.
 We want all who participate in our sport to find it fun and enjoyable.
-Children and vulnerable adults have the right to be treated equally, and we aim to ensure that this always happens.
-We all have the responsibility to protect children and vulnerable adults from any harm.
-This policy sets out how we as an organisation seek to protect the safety of children and vulnerable adults.
+Children and adults at risk have the right to be treated equally, and we aim to ensure that this always happens.
+We all have the responsibility to protect children and adults at risk from any harm.
+This policy sets out how BSAC as an organisation seek to protect the safety of children and adults at risk.
 It is expected that every member will have an awareness of this policy and that all diving and snorkelling clubs will follow the policy and its guidance.
-All instructors working with children and vulnerable adults must be familiar with all aspects of this policy.
-If you have any doubts or queries in regards to the application of the policy you should contact the BSAC Safeguarding Officer at BSAC headquarters.
+All instructors working with children and adults at risk must be familiar with all aspects of this policy.
+If you have any doubts or queries in regard to the application of the policy you should contact the BSAC Safeguarding Officer at BSAC headquarters.

-From Anne Tiivas - Director of the Child Protection in Sport Unit:
+From Michelle North - Service Head, Child Protection in Sport Unit:

-The NSPCC Child Protection in Sport Unit is delighted to endorse the British Sub-Aqua Club's updated safeguarding policy and procedures.
+The NSPCC Child Protection in Sport Unit is pleased to endorse the updated British Sub-Aqua safeguarding policy and procedures.

-These should give confidence to everyone involved with the sport, including staff, volunteers and parents that it takes seriously its responsibility to provide a safe and enjoyable environment to all young participants.
+These policies and procedures should give confidence to everyone involved with the sport, including staff, volunteers and parents/carers that it takes seriously its responsibility to provide a safe and enjoyable environment to all young participants.